vesterheim/vesterheim.github.io/visit/plan/decorah/index.md

 Whatever the season—your stay is sure to be unforgettable!

-{% include images/full-width.html image="16x9/decorah/fish-hatchery.jpg" alt="Seiwer's Springs is the site of Decorah's fish hatchery, Trout Run Trail, and eagle nest." caption="Seiwer's Springs is the site of Decorah's fish hatchery, Trout Run Trail, and eagle nest." %}
+{% include images/full-width.html image="16x9/decorah/fish-hatchery.jpg" alt="Siewer's Springs is the site of Decorah's fish hatchery, Trout Run Trail, and eagle nest." caption="Seiwer's Springs is the site of Decorah's fish hatchery, Trout Run Trail, and eagle nest." %}